 Dr. Christopher M. Palmer is a Harvard psychiatrist and researcher working at the interface of metabolism and mental health.
-He is the Director of the Department of Postgraduate and Continuing Education at McLean Hospital and an Assistant Professor of Psychiatry at Harvard Medical School.
+He is the Founder and Director of the Metabolic and Mental Health Program and Director of the Department of Postgraduate and Continuing Education, both at McLean Hospital, and an Assistant Professor of Psychiatry at Harvard Medical School.
 For over 25 years, he has held administrative, educational, research, and clinical roles in psychiatry at Harvard.
 He has been pioneering the use of the medical ketogenic diet in the treatment of psychiatric disorders—conducting research in this area, treating patients, writing, and speaking around the world on this topic.
-Most recently, he has developed the first comprehensive theory of what causes mental illness, integrating existing theories and research into one unifying theory—the brain energy theory of mental illness.
+Most recently, he has proposed a comprehensive theory of what causes mental illness, arguing that mental disorders are metabolic disorders of the brain.

 His groundbreaking book, Brain Energy: A Revolutionary Breakthrough in Understanding Mental Health—and Improving Treatment for Anxiety, Depression, OCD, PTSD, and More, reveals that mental disorders are metabolic disorders of the brain.
 This new understanding leads to new treatments, ones that offer the hope of a full recovery as opposed to just symptom reduction.
 While there are many treatment options available, some are as simple as changing your diet, improving your sleep habits, and managing your stress while avoiding substances that can impair your metabolism.